Access managed services using Private Service Connect

 automatically created.

-Register a Private Service Connect endpoint with Service Directory
+Register an endpoint with Service Directory

 NAMESPACE